maxxiimo/the-front-end-manifesto/information-architecting.md

 > Awwwards are the awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.
 \- [Awwwards][]

 <p></p>

-> ...It’s a living classroom, where designers learn what is working well on the Web and why.
+> ...It's a living classroom, where designers learn what is working well on the Web and why.
 \- [Pattern Tap][]

 <p></p>

 > User Interface Design patterns are recurring solutions that solve common design problems.
 Design patterns are standard reference points for the experienced user interface designer.
 \- [UI Patterns][]

 <p></p>

 > siteInspire is showcase and CSS gallery featuring the best web design today.
 \- [siteInspire][]

 <p></p>

 > Codrops is a web design and development blog that publishes articles and tutorials about the latest web trends, techniques and new possibilities.
 \- [Codrops][Codrops]

 <p></p>

 Here are a few examples: